 Your physician will order tests that he/she feels are medically necessary depending upon your symptoms or previous diagnosis.
-Should any of these tests be considered not medically necessary, you will be asked to review our Advanced Beneficiary Notice explaining the services ordered, the cost of the services and the reason why Medicare may not consider these medically necessary.
-Should you choose to proceed with the treatment, you will sign the Notice accepting financial liability for those tests/services.
+Should any of these services be considered not medically necessary, you will be asked to review our Advanced Beneficiary Notice explaining the services ordered, the cost of the services and the reason why Medicare may not consider these medically necessary.
+Should you choose to proceed with the services, you will sign the Notice accepting financial responsibility for those services.

 Should a claim for services be denied, we will assist you in working with your health plan.

 There are many variables to this question depending upon the services provided.
-You will be provided with a co-insurance, co-pay, and deductible and an overall estimate prior to services being rendered.
+You will be provided with the amounts for your co-insurance, co-pay, and deductible as well as an overall estimate prior to services being rendered.

 Financial Policy FAQs